dgkanatsios/azuregameserversscalingkubernetes/README.md

 ### Components

-This project contains 2 main components, both of which are created as Kubernetes Deployments:
+This project contains 2 main components, both of which are by default created Kubernetes Deployments in the namespace 'dgs-system':

 #### API Server